chamabreu/timetracker_react/README.md

 - Pagination, of course.
 I had somthing like Datatables in mind, while I worked on the Recordings-Page.
 There would be an Pagination option integrated.
 But never implemented it in React so I decided to go with the "simple form" of a table.
 - The Backend is to "simple".
 I would implement better errorhandling, userfeedback etc...
 - And then, maybe the most important, better documentation.
 On the Counter.js I started with documentation, but at the end it got a bit lost.
 I think with more Routine and daily business this will be a high priority task in future.

+# Extending

+I want to extend the App.
+You can find different Branches to see how I extend the App over the next days.
+This is just a personal decision to learn and train on the existing project.